PLP-Database-DEPT/week-3/README.md

-# SQL Assignment Week 2: Customer Bill Management Queries
+# SQL Assignment Week 3:

 ## Learning Objectives
 - Understand and practice SQL syntax for data manipulation and retrieval.